Updated May 2025

 Your draft is not even something you want to send to a professional editor—a writing coach, yes, but not a professional editor.

 I recommend letting your book sit for a month so you can come back to it with fresh eyes.
-We know all the elements of our story in our head as we are writing, but we don’t always communicate those details as clearly as we think we are.
+We know the elements of our story in our head as we are writing, but we don’t always communicate those details as clearly as we think we are.
 A month allows your mind to forget those details and see your story as though for the first time.

-- Plot.
+Characters.
 Does your protagonist have a goal?
 Meeting with enough conflict?
 Solving his/her problems too easily?
+Your antagonist needs the same.
+Are your characters well-rounded, flat, stereotypical, too perfect?

 Every word must earn its place on the page.